beve-org/beve/extensions.md

 2 -> unsigned integer    0b000'10'000
 ```

 The next three bits are used to indicate the BYTE COUNT.
-This is the same specification for EVE numbers.
+This is the same specification for BEVE numbers.